SpaTeoGL: Spatiotemporal Graph Learning for Interpretable Seizure Onset Zone Analysis from Intracranial EEG: Experimental Protocol and Results

 Our primary objective is to evaluate \texttt{SpaTeoGL} as an \emph{analysis tool} for iEEG seizure dynamics by addressing three key questions: \textbf{Q1:} Is \texttt{SpaTeoGL} competitive with a baseline for SOZ/non-SOZ discrimination? \textbf{Q2:} Does it reveal temporally coherent regimes (e.g., pre-onset versus propagation) through the learned temporal graph? \textbf{Q3:} Does it highlight clinically reported SOZ electrodes near seizure onset via the learned spatial graphs?

 To address Q1--Q3, we use the Epilepsy-iEEG-Multicenter dataset \cite{li2023openneuro_ds003029}.
 We focus on nine patients with successful post-operative outcomes, clearly labeled SOZ electrodes, and usable annotated recordings.
 Preprocessing includes bad-electrode removal (based on expert inspection), 60\,Hz notch filtering, 0.5--100\,Hz bandpass filtering, downsampling to 250\,Hz, and windowing around seizure onset (512\,ms windows with 50\% overlap).
-Following this pipeline, the analysis is conducted on nine patients comprising 31 recordings in total.
-For \texttt{SpaTeoGL}, each recording yields $M=13$ spatial graphs (three pre-onset, one onset, and nine post-onset windows), with $N$ patient-specific iEEG electrodes as nodes, along with a temporal graph of $M$ nodes capturing relationships among the windows.
+Following this pipeline, the analysis is conducted on nine patients comprising 31 recordings in total. {For \texttt{SpaTeoGL}, most recordings yield $M = 13$ spatial graphs, corresponding to three pre-onset, one onset, and nine post-onset windows.
+For Patient 13, the available temporal signal length results in one fewer window, yielding $M = 12$ spatial graphs and a temporal graph with 12 nodes.}